amlanacharya/QMS_aeon/README.md

 ## Deployment

-This application is designed to be deployed on PythonAnywhere or similar hosting services.
-For production deployment:
+This application can be deployed on various platforms:

+### Linux Server Deployment

+For deploying on a Linux server with Nginx, Gunicorn, and Systemd:

+1. See the detailed instructions in [LINUX_DEPLOYMENT.md](LINUX_DEPLOYMENT.md)
+2. Use the provided configuration files:
+   - `nginx-qms.conf`: Nginx server configuration
+   - `qms.service`: Systemd service file
+   - `gunicorn.conf.py`: Gunicorn configuration
+   - `deploy.sh`: Deployment script

+### General Deployment Considerations

-1. Set a secure `SECRET_KEY` in `app.py`
+1. Set a secure `SECRET_KEY` through environment variables
-2. Configure the database URI for production
+2. Configure the database URI for production if needed
-3. Disable debug mode
+3. Set `PRODUCTION=True` in environment variables
-4. Consider using a production-ready web server
+4. Use a production-ready web server (Gunicorn with Nginx recommended)
+5. Set up SSL/TLS for secure connections

 ## License